-City Hall is open to the public with limited access.
-Person-to-person contact will be limited, and all who enter must sign in before meeting with staff.
-Face masks are encouraged.
+Jacksonville City Hall and most City facilities are now open to the public with limited access.
+Visitors must sign in at the front desk and wear a face covering while in the building for continued safety.
+Restrooms are not available to the public.
 Many functions with the City can be performed online.
-You may also reach us at 910 938-5200.
+You may also reach us by phone at 910 938-5200 or through Facebook.

 The City of Jacksonville recognizes that the COVID-19 Pandemic and the restrictions on public gatherings and closure of non-essential places of employment have created a financial hardship on our Citizens.
 In response and with the support of HUD (US Dept of Housing & Urban Development), the City has established a COVID-19 Utility Assistance Program.
 To read the qualifications or to fill out the online form, click here.

-The Public Safety Complex is now open to the public.
-You may also speak with Public Safety staff via the Taxi Permit Window at the main entrance to the Center, or call the Administrative Line at 910 455-4000.
+Open to the public with limited access.
+You may speak with Public Safety staff via the Taxi Permit Window at the main entrance to the Center, or call the Administrative Line at 910 455-4000.
 Only dial 9-1-1 if you are experiencing an emergency.
+Fingerprinting services are operating by appointment only, Tuesdays & Thursdays, 8AM-11PM and 1-4PM.
+All City Fire Stations are closed to the public until further notice.
+Potential visitors should call the Administrative Line at 910 455-4000.
 Police and Fire are taking precautionary actions to limit person-to-person contact.

-Some City recreation facilities will remain operational but will follow the Governor’s Order of limiting gatherings.
+City Recreation facilities are open to the public and will follow the Governor’s Order of limiting gatherings.
+Masks are required to enter City facilities but are not required outdoors.
 More information on Jacksonville Recreation programs, operations, and events can be found on the Recreation website at JacksonvilleNC.gov/Recreation and the Recreation Facebook Page.

-You can also call the North Carolina COVID-19 helpline toll free at 1-866-462-3821.
-Those in North Carolina can also dial 2-1-1 for free, confidential information 24/7 and to get connected with resources in the community.
+For other information and resources about COVID-19 in North Carolina, you can call the State COVID-19 helpline toll free at 1-866-462-3821, or dial 2-1-1 for free, confidential information 24/7 and to get connected with resources in the community.
 To receive alerts with the latest COVID-19 updates, text COVIDNC to 898211.

-While you stay home and practice social distancing to prevent the spread of COVID-19, there are other ways you can help make a difference.
+While you practice social distancing to prevent the spread of COVID-19, there are other ways you can help make a difference.

 Vendors and manufacturers can donate medical supplies and personal protective equipment to aid the state’s response.
 Send an email with your company’s information to VendorHelp.COVID19@dhhs.nc.gov.